miikaah/musa/README.md

 - feat: Rearrange playlist items with drag & drop
 - feat: Highlight with border the index when rearranging / adding items
-- feat: Scroll to active index if it goes out of viewport

 #### Playlist 2.0